Warrant of Fitness checklist

-Rust: Rust damage can be very expensive to repair, especially if it is widespread.
+- Rust: Rust damage can be very expensive to repair, especially if it is widespread.
 When buying a car, remember to look for concealed and structural rust damage - start with the door hinges.

-Smoky exhaust: Keep an eye on your exhaust pipe; if black smoke is present, you may have a problem.
+- Smoky exhaust: Keep an eye on your exhaust pipe; if black smoke is present, you may have a problem.
 It could be an oil leak into your engine or a clogged air filter.
 Whatever the issue, most cars will not pass a WoF with visible smoke coming out of the exhaust.

-Seat belts: Are all the seat belts in working order?
+- Seat belts: Are all the seat belts in working order?
 Can you make them click?
 Are there rips or tears in them?

-Windshield and windscreen wipers: Your wipers and washers need to be working.
+- Windshield and windscreen wipers: Your wipers and washers need to be working.
 Your windscreen can’t be leaking and letting in water.

-What a WoF is not
+What a WoF doesn't cover